Snake Bites Piercing: Guide & Images

 Snake Bites Piercing Aftercare & Cleaning Guide

-The first thing you should always do before touching your piercing is wash your hands thoroughly.
+The first thing you should always do before touching your piercing is to wash your hands thoroughly.
 If you handle your piercings with dirty hands, you might be inviting an infection.

 Twice a day for the first couple weeks after you get your snake bites piercing, you should clean the piercing with a homemade sea salt mixture.
 To make this mixture, you need 8 ounces of hot water.
 Then you’ll take one-fourth of a teaspoon of sea salt and stir it up in the hot water.